Which dogs live longest?

 She said the findings have important implications for the canine pedigree health debate: although this study does not determine risk factors for early death, it does highlight groups that require further investigation.

-“We hope this study can help breeders, policymakers, funding bodies, and welfare organizations make informed decisions to improve the welfare of companion dogs, as well as helping owners understand the range of factors that influence health and longevity, especially when acquiring a dog,” she added.
+“We hope this study can help breeders, policymakers, funding bodies, and welfare organisations make informed decisions to improve the welfare of companion dogs, as well as helping owners understand the range of factors that influence health and longevity, especially when acquiring a dog,” she added.

-Dr Dan O'Neill, Chair of the Brachycephalic Working Group, which comprises veterinary, breeder and welfare organizations to tackle the health and welfare issues facing flat-faced breeds, said: “Issues related to their huge popularity and serious health problems have triggered a health and welfare crisis for flat-faced dog breeds such as the French Bulldog, Pug and English Bulldog.
+Dr Dan O'Neill, Chair of the Brachycephalic Working Group, which comprises veterinary, breeder and welfare organisations to tackle the health and welfare issues facing flat-faced breeds, said: “Issues related to their huge popularity and serious health problems have triggered a health and welfare crisis for flat-faced dog breeds such as the French Bulldog, Pug and English Bulldog.
 This new research underlines these major health issues by revealing that flat-faced dogs live 1.5 years shorter lives than typical dogs.

 “It is crucial that the public prioritises health over what they might think looks ‘cute’ and we urge anyone considering getting a flat-faced breed to ‘Stop and think’ and to ensure that they acquire a dog with the best chances of a long and happy life.”